mpflynnx/static-website-azure-oidc/docs/github-action-workflow-explanation.md

 ## GitHub Action workflow file explanation

+Before the workflow file will function successfully you must first add secrets to the GitHub repository.
+See instructions detailed in document [Adding secrets to the GitHub repository](adding-secrets-to-repository.md).

 By using this workflow to deploy a static site to an Azure storage account.
 I will be able to automatically deploy the site to Azure from GitHub when changes are pushed to the repositories main branch.

 The [workflow](../.github/workflows/upload.yml) will: